Heavy Periods: Understanding Root Causes, Herbal Allies, and When to Get Tested

 Flax seeds

-Increase fiber, which serves like prebiotics, as well as fermented foods.
+Increase fiber intake, which serves like prebiotics, as well as fermented foods.

 Taking a quality probiotic supplement